Bettendorf baseball splits at West in Hanna's debut

 "We let them right back in the game," the West coach said before pointing to some defensive miscues that come with a lack of experience.
 "We're excited about the athleticism and the youth that we have, but we want to make sure we're putting the right players out there so when the game gets going fast, they can handle that tempo and it doesn't overtake them."

-Amid the ongoing COVID-19 pandemic that cancelled baseball in the rest of the country, Beatty said his kids have been resilient in staying focused on the sport.
+Amid the ongoing COVID-19 pandemic that canceled baseball in the rest of the country, Beatty said his kids have been resilient in staying focused on the sport.

 "They just want to get out and play," he said.
 "It's easier for them to forget about a pandemic going on.
 We have to remind them quite a bit and just keep them focused on what they can control and what we can control.
 I think overall it went well with the fans and social distancing in the dugouts.
 It's going to be a learning experience."